roidelapluie/blog/content/pages/gpg.md

     sub   8192R/66748C55 2013-02-05

-# Encrypt some data
+# Tell me something private

 You want to send me an encrypted mail?
-Better than nothing, you can encrypt your data here.
+Better than nothing, you can encrypt your mail body here, thanks to [OpenPGP.js](http://openpgpjs.org/).

 Please note that this is less secure that using opengpg.
-Please also note that the data will just be signed, not encrypted.
+Please also note that the data will just be encrypted, not signed.

 Please send the mail as plain text (not in HTML).